dprojects/Woodworking/Docs/MagicPanelsAPI.md

 # Globals

-gRoundPrecision = 2 # should be set according to the user FreeCAD GUI settings
+gRoundPrecision = 2      # should be set according to the user FreeCAD GUI settings gSearchDepth = 200       # recursive search depth

 # Functions for general purpose
 ### equal(iA, iB):